LeeDounk/Emotion-Spotify-Smash/README.md

 2. git clone https://github.com/davidnoah/Emotion-Spotify-Smash.git
 3. In script.js, paste your subscription key into the appropriate field.
 3. npm install
-4. node script.js https://wallpaperscraft.com/image/beyonce_smile_face_lips_hair_5905_1280x1024.jpg (This URL can point to any facial image you want to use, as an example, I've provided an image of Beyonce smiling)
+4. node script.js https://wallpaperscraft.com/image/beyonce_smile_face_lips_hair_5905_1280x1024.jpg (This URL can point to any facial image you want to use, as an example, an image of Beyonce smiling is provided)

 ## MicrosoftEmotionAPI
 ### Input: